wingillis/wingillis.github.io/content/software/_index.md

 ## Graduate school projects

 The following software projects showcase some of the software engineering projects I have worked on and managed.
-In addition to writing software packages,
+In addition to writing software packages, I have

-- I've built circuits infused with [Arduino](https://store.arduino.cc/products/arduino-uno-rev3) and [Teensy](https://www.pjrc.com/store/teensy40.html) microcontrollers to talk with experimental equipment like lasers or to synchronize independent streams of data like neural recordings and videos of mouse behavior.
+- built circuits infused with [Arduino](https://store.arduino.cc/products/arduino-uno-rev3) and [Teensy](https://www.pjrc.com/store/teensy40.html) microcontrollers to talk with experimental equipment like lasers or to synchronize independent streams of data like neural recordings and videos of mouse behavior.
-- I've developed modeling pipelines to fit deep neural networks from a large pool of training samples.
+- developed modeling pipelines to fit deep neural networks from a large pool of training samples.
-- I've developed analysis and visualization pipelines to produce the figures in my publications (example [here](https://github.com/dattalab/dopamine-reinforces-spontaneous-behavior)).
+- produced robust analysis and visualization pipelines to generate the figures in my publications (example [here](https://github.com/dattalab/dopamine-reinforces-spontaneous-behavior)).

 ### MoSeq v2